Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

-This usage pattern is significant because a person cannot directly influence ML workflows outside that system.
+The ChatGPT interface \emph{requests} feedback formatted in the ``helpful, honest, and harmless'' framework, as evident in the feedback submission options presented to users.
+This framing guides users toward specific types of evaluative feedback aligned with OpenAI's stated development priorities.

+\looseness-1 More fundamentally, the interface \emph{demands} interaction with the system before \emph{allowing} participation through one of the three modes for feedback submission.
 A user must prompt the dialogue agent before they can submit feedback.
-This design feature effectively demands interaction with an LLM before allowing participation through feedback submission, establishing the first key mechanism of affordance we observed.
+This design feature effectively makes system usage a prerequisite for participation in the feedback process, establishing a key mechanism of affordance we observed.